Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Flashing.md

 ## **Required Tools**
 1. **Multiple Dupont Wires** (To connect the flasher and the BMCU mainboard).
 2. **USB to Serial Adapter**
-3. **Computer** runs windows.  -> If you're using a Mac, flashing is possible, but I don't have any tutorials or resources for mac.
+3. **Computer** runs windows.  -> If you're using a Mac/Linux, flashing is possible, but I don't have any tutorials or resources for mac.
 4. **Software: WCHISPTool**
 [wchisptool-v3.3.7z](/assets/files/wchisptool-v3.3.7z)